Like us on Facebook

 Follow us on Twitter:

-Welcome to the new website for Dysautonomia International.
-We are a new non-profit founded in early 2012 by patients, caregivers, physicians and researchers dedicated to assisting people living with various forms of dysautonomia.
+Welcome to Dysautonomia International's website.
+We are a501(c)(3) non-profit founded in 2012 by patients, caregivers, physicians and researchers dedicated to assisting people living with various forms of dysautonomia.
 For those of you who may be thinking "dysauto-what?" - dysautonomia is an umbrella term used to describe different medical conditions that cause a malfunction of a person's autonomic nervous system.
 Even though most people have never heard this term, dysautonomia is actually very common.
 Some forms of dysautonomia are fairly mild, while other forms can be debilitating, or even fatal.

 Our organization is dedicated to increasing awareness of this group of conditions, so that someday "dysautonomia" will be a household word, even if it is really hard to pronounce.
 Perhaps more importantly, we are also dedicated to finding a cure and better treatments for each form of dysautonomia.
 This requires funding research, so that is what we have set as our number one goal.
 If you want to support the work our organization is doing, please consider visiting our Donate or Host a Fundraiser page.